WSU North Puget Sound Extension Forestry E-Newsletter – July 2018

 If it seems like there’s been a marked increase in dead trees of late, it’s not just your imagination.
 We’ve seen increased tree mortality throughout western Washington over the past few years of record heat and drought, with many species being affected.
 Over the past few months, though, there has been a particularly pronounced uptick in noticeable decline and mortality that has gotten a lot of people’s attention, especially with western redcedar and western hemlock.
 I have never had so many people contacting me with concerns, and it is indeed concerning.
 Let me share with you briefly my understanding of the situation, and then I want to talk a bit about what our response should be.

 The western redcedar mortality appears to be from cumulative drought stress.
-No evidence has been found of any biotic agents such as insects or diseases.
+No consistent evidence has been found of any biotic agents such as insects or diseases, though cedar bark beetles may be present in some as opportunistic secondary agents taking advantage of dying or recently-dead trees.
 Our trees are highly stressed from repeated summers of record heat and drought.
 Western redcedar has low drought tolerance and so this species has been particularly hard-hit.
 We are thinking that many of these trees actually died at the end of last summer when we hit a new record for days without rain.
 However, this was followed by a very wet fall, winter, and spring, so the trees, though dead, stayed green for a time.
 Once things began to heat up in May, the dead trees then rapidly dried out and turned brown such that now we can finally see the damage from last summer.
 This is why all these dead trees appeared so suddenly.

 Western hemlock is another common native tree with poor drought tolerance.
 In fact, hemlock can’t really tolerate anything less than ideal except shade.
 Just like with western redcedar, we’re seeing a lot of mortality right now, and it has been increasing over the past couple years due to the cumulative drought stress.